 Valencia is a relatively safe Spanish city

-Safety as a solo traveller is a particular concern of women travelling alone.
+Safety as a solo traveller is a particular concern for women travelling alone.
 Whilst you shouldn’t be complacent, you don’t have to be as concerned about petty crime in Valencia as you would in other countries, or even in some other cities in Spain.

 Use your common sense.
 Share your itinerary with someone back home, keep an eye on your belongings, drink alcohol in moderation and, your visit to Valencia should be trouble-free.